The strong coupling constant: State of the art and the decade ahead: alphasmZ from hadronic tau decays

-Our work is based on two premises.
+The subtraction method is based on two premises.
 First, it is assumed that the GC renormalon gives a sizeable contribution to the Adler function's perturbative coefficients at intermediate orders ($\mathcal{O}(\alphas^3)$ to $\mathcal{O}(\alphas^5)$).
 This assumption can be considered as natural, since the GC represents the leading IR sensitivity.
 It is also supported by all-order results in the large-$\beta_0$ limit and by renormalon models~\cite{Beneke:2008ad,Beneke:2012vb} built for the Adler function in QCD.
 Second, our framework relies on the fact that the OPE condensate corrections not only provide nonperturbative corrections but also compensate for the associated factorial renormalon growth of the perturbative series coefficients, thus leading to an unambiguous theoretical description.
 The first premise is important.
-If it were not true, the FOPT-CIPT discrepancy problem would be unrelated to IR renormalons and no information on the norm of the GC renormalon could be gained from the known QCD corrections for the Adler function.
+If it were not true, the CIPT-FOPT discrepancy problem would be unrelated to IR renormalons and no information on the norm of the GC renormalon could be gained from the known QCD corrections for the Adler function.
 The second premise is an established characteristics of multiloop QCD calculations in the limit of vanishing IR cutoff, where sensitivities to IR momenta are a cause of QCD perturbation series to be asymptotic.
 Since this is the common approach for the loop corrections for inclusive quantities based on dimensional regularization and the $\overline{\rm MS}$ scheme for the strong coupling, we call this approach to regularize IR momenta `$\overline{\rm MS}$ scheme' as well.
 This should not be confused with the $\overline{\rm MS}$ scheme for $\alphas$, which refers to the regularization of UV momenta.
-We actually use the strong coupling in the $C$ scheme (for the concrete value $C=0$)~\cite{Boito:2016pwf}, referred to as $\bar\alphas$ below.
+The concrete analytic expressions shown in this subsection below actually use the strong coupling in the $C$ scheme (for the concrete value $C=0$)~\cite{Boito:2016pwf}, referred to as $\bar\alphas$ below.
+(See the appendix of Ref.~\cite{Benitez-Rathgeb:2022yqb} for concrete formulae to obtain the results for the strong coupling in the $\overline{\rm MS}$ scheme.)